Aziz-AlTH/Robot-Arm-Control-Web-Interface/README.md

 Visit the project in your browser:
 👉 http://localhost/robot_arm_control/index.html

 🧑‍💻 Developed By
-Abdulaziz — Computer Science Student
-Custom-built with ❤️ using VS Code and XAMPP.
+Abdulaziz Al-Thabeti — Computer Science Student Custom-built with ❤️ using VS Code and XAMPP.